Buttery croissants baked in a rich egg custard. This croissant pudding makes the perfect breakfast for any holiday or special occasion.

-I’m a firm believer in celebrating holidays with delicious food.
+I’m a firm believer in celebrating holidays with delicious food and this Croissant Pudding is the perfect way to celebrate.
 When I got married, I realized not every family has traditional food for their holidays.
 My husband’s family is all about the unique activities, while my family, on the other hand, is all about the food.
 I guess that makes it a win-win for the family I’m raising.

 My family has a Christmas menu that is pretty unique.
 The morning starts with oyster stew, potato soup (for those that refuse to eat the oyster stew, and orange rolls.
 Those all go together, right?
 Lunch is leftover orange rolls while everyone waits for the Christmas buffet.